Peace Party (India)

 The Peace Party (PECP) is a political party in India.
 It became the sixth largest political party of India's most populous state, Uttar Pradesh, following the state legislative assembly elections of 2012.
 It won three seats in those elections.
-But failed to won any 1 of them in 2017 Elections.
-Ahead of 2022 Uttar Pradesh Legislative Assembly election Peace party of India formed an alliance with RUC.
+But failed to retain any of them in the 2017 Elections.
+Ahead of 2022 Uttar Pradesh Legislative Assembly election, Peace Party formed an alliance with Rashtriya Ulama Council.

 The party was founded in February 2008 by Mohamed Ayub, who is a surgeon by profession and philanthropist.

-It claims to fight for the rights of Muslim and dalits.
+It claims to fight for the rights of only Muslims.
 It has organized many protest against Citizenship Amendment Act protests in Uttar Pradesh.
-Many Leaders of PECP are facing NSA charges on them due to incitation of communal riots in name of protest and posting communal ad which can lead to communal tension.
+Many leaders of PECP are facing NSA charges over incitement to communal riots in name of protest and posting communal ad which can lead to communal tensions.

 2012 UP Assembly Elections

 The PECP contested around 208 Assembly seats in the 2012 Uttar Pradesh Legislative Assembly election, where it obtained 2.35 per cent of the vote and so ranked fifth by percentage of votes gained.
 Four candidates were successful in being elected: